truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/UpdateHASCALE.md

    Click **Choose File** and select the <kbd>update</kbd> file downloaded to your system, then click **Apply Update** to start the update process.
    After the system to finishes updating it reboots.

-4. Sign into the SCALE UI.
+4. Sign into the TrueNAS UI.
 If using root to sign in, create the admin account now.
    If using admin, continue to the next step.

 5. Verify the system license after the update.
 Go to **System > General Settings**.